-Verizon CEO anticipates that shared data plans will land in 2012Alex Wagner - Deputy Managing Editor, News Desk
+Verizon CEO anticipates that shared data plans will land in 2012Alex Wagner - Editorial Director of News and Content

 Verizon's been talking about adopting shared family data plans for quite a while now, but it looks like 2012 will be the year that Big Red stops talking and starts doing.
 Speaking at the UBS Global Media and Communications Conference, Verizon Communications CEO Lowell McAdam said that he expects shared data plans to come sometime next year.
 "I think in 2012 we will see it," McAdam explained.
 "We have been working on this for a couple of years.
 Getting to one bill and getting to account-level pricing is our goal."
 The exec didn't touch on how shared data plans might work, but he did say that customers with several smart devices have been clamoring for such an option for a while.